icing/mod_h2/mod_http2/README.md

 ### Beam Memory

 Bucket beams can be configured with a buffer limit.
 This blocks senders when they try to add more (data) buckets than the limit allows.
 They become unblocked when a receiver takes data out.
 Data buckets of type 'file' or 'mmap' are not counted against this limit, as they do not really occupy memory in the beam's buffer.
 At least not additional memory as the sender already has created these buckets.

+### Efficiency

+While the response to a HTTP/2 request is being generated, the request occupies a h2 worker thread.
+Once the response is complete (headers and body buckets), and all buckets have been passed through the filter chain, the request processing returns and the worker can be used for other requests.

+Buckets, however, can only be passed when they do not exceed the memory limitations for a HTTP/2 stream.
+Sending buckets on the output stream will block, when this limit is reached, and that blocks the worker thread.

+Fortunately, for static files, this limit is never reached, as file buckets have a tiny memory footprint until their data is actually read.
+Beams will accept file buckets of any length without blocking.
+The same is true for mmap buckets.
+Serving static files will only shortly occupy workers to lookup the file and set the response headers and all other work then happens on the c1 connection itself.

 ## Polling